Colours, Myths, and Mystique: The Spellbinding World of Theyyam in Kerala (2024)

 Renowned for its Theyyam rituals, Kannur is a district located in the northern part of the Indian state of Kerala.

-• By Air – Kannur has its own international and domestic airport.
-The airport is situated around 27 kilometres from the city of Kannur and by road, the journey takes up to 45 minutes.
-You can take a taxi at the airport to be dropped in the city.
+- By Air – Kannur has its own international and domestic airport.
+The airport is situated around 27 kilometres from the city of Kannur, and the journey takes 45 minutes by road.
+You can take a taxi to the airport to be dropped off in the city.

 Performances in Munnar